adonisjs/v5-docs/content/guides/http/cookies.md

 summary: A reference to reading and writing cookies during the HTTP requests.
 ---

 You work with cookies using the [request](./request.md) and the [response](./response.md) classes.
-The request class exposes the API for reading the existing cookies, and the response class allows creating/updating cookies.
+The request class exposes the API for reading the existing cookies, and the response class allows creating, updating and deleting cookies.

 ```ts
 import Route from '@ioc:Adonis/Core/Route'